novigit/code-notes/seqkit.md

 ```
 # report sequence for 'ergo_tig00000012' but only for region 16000-17000
 seqkit subseq --chr ergo_tig00000012 --region 16000:17000 consensus.fasta

+# extract sequences of particular regions using a BED file
+seqkit subseq --bed <bed> <fasta>
 ```

 #### Search for motifs